MS in Physician Assistant Studies Curriculum

 to travel to various rotation sites.
 While the majority of the clinical sites are

-expenses (e.g., housing , travel and food) to and from their assigned clinical rotation
+are responsible for all travel expenses (e.g., housing , travel and food) to and from

-to provide or solicit clinical sites or preceptors.
+Students are not required to provide or solicit clinical sites or preceptors.

 Physician Assistant Studies